ddodogames/MicroXfce/README.md

 # MicroXfce
-Simple repo containing my way of setting up Xfce on openSUSE MicroOS
+Simple repo containing my way of setting up Xfce on openSUSE MicroOS.

 ## So uh, how do i use it?
 On a clean install of MicroOS with barely anything installed, do the following: